 If the LCS-UP entity is implemented both in the UE and the LCS client or the AF, LCS-UPP procedures may be performed between an LCS-UP entity in a UE and an LCS-UP entity in the LCS client or the AF in order to support the location supplementary services event report via user plane procedures as described in clause 6.16 of 3GPP TS 23.273 [2].

-The UE uses the user plane connection information provisioned by the network, as specified in clause 5.2.1.3 of 3GPP TS 24.571 [3], to establish a secured user plane connection with the LCS client or AF.
+The UE uses the user plane connection information provisioned by the network, as specified in clause 5.2.1.3 of 3GPP TS 24.571 [3], to establish an LCS secured user plane connection with the LCS client or AF.

-NOTE: How to manage a secured user plane connection with the LCS client or the AF is out of scope of this specification.
+NOTE: How to manage an LCS secured user plane connection with the LCS client or the AF is out of scope of this specification.

 The UE initiates the uplink LCS-UP transport procedure as defined in clause 7.3.2 to send the location supplementary services event report to the LCS client or AF, and the LCS client or the AF initiates the downlink LCS-UP transport procedure as defined in clause 7.3.3 to send the location supplementary services acknowledgement of event report to the UE.